SquareBracketAssociates/Booklet-Graphics/Chapters/Alexandrie/alexandrie.md

 ### Transformation

-Your path can be transformed in multiple way before being applied to your destination, by manipulating the transformation matrix.
+Your path can be transformed in multiple ways before being applied to your destination, by manipulating the transformation matrix.

 * `translateBy:` Modifies the current transformation matrix by translating the user-space origin by a Point.
 * `scaleBy:` modifies the current transformation matrix by scaling the X and Y user-space axes.
 The scaling of the axes takes place after any existing transformation of user space.
 * `rotateByRadians:` modifies the current transformation matrix by rotating the user-space axes by angle radians.
 * `setIdentityMatrix` resets the current transformation matrix by setting it equal to the identity matrix.

 ### Mask and clip